Image by luchschen

 Below are some of the most popular small space bulbs for planting in the garden:

-- Species tulips: Species or woodland tulips are miniature bulb plants that light up the landscape like standard tulips, but they top out at 3 to 8 inches (7.6 to 20 cm.), depending on the variety.
+- Species tulips: Species or woodland tulips are miniature bulb plants that light up the landscape like standard tulips, but they top out at 3 to 8 inches (8-20 cm.), depending on the variety.
 Species tulips are ideal for small gardens.

 - Michael’s flower (Fritillaria michailovskyi): Look for exotic, bell-shaped flowers to appear in May.
 A good choice for moist, wooded areas with dappled shade, Michael’s flower looks great in a bed with other spring bulbs.